By Aly W. | First published June 13, 2019 | Last modified June 19, 2022

 Unfortunately, pharmaceutical topical DHT is only available today in France (Drugs.com).
 Some compounding pharmacies in certain countries might provide topical DHT preparations.
 However, DHT does not seem to be available from any compounding pharmacies in the United States.
 In contrast to DHT, testosterone readily converts into estradiol via aromatization and can actually induce some gynecomastia due to excessive estrogenic exposure.
-As such, unlike non-aromatizable androgens like DHT, use of testosterone for this purpose isn’t appropriate.
-There are few or no other options for topical androgens besides testosterone and DHT, so the practicality of this route is limited.
+As such, unlike non-aromatizable androgens like DHT, use of testosterone for this purpose is likely inappropriate.
+There are few or no other options for topical androgens besides testosterone and DHT, so the practicality of this approach is limited.

 In contrast to SERMs, topical androgens may not be fully effective for preventing breast development.
-In addition, topical application of androgens to the breasts is very likely to cause local body hair growth and other local androgenic effects (e.g., masculine skin changes, oily skin, acne), which for many transfeminine individuals is probably unacceptable.
-Lastly, there is a risk of systemic distribution of the topically applied androgen (Kuhn et al., 1983a) and hence androgenic or masculinizing effects elsewhere in the body.
-This risk would be lessened in combination with an androgen receptor antagonist like bicalutamide however, although androgen receptor antagonists also risk blocking the local effects of the topical androgen.
+Whereas SERMs can abolish breast development caused by androgens, sufficient exposure to estrogens can still mediate significant breast development even in the context of strong androgenic exposure.
+In addition, topical application of androgens to the breasts is likely to cause local body hair growth and other local androgenic effects, like masculine skin changes, oily skin, and acne.
+For many transfeminine individuals, such changes would probably be unacceptable.
+Lastly, there is a risk of systemic distribution of the topically applied androgen (Kuhn et al., 1983a), and hence of elevated circulating androgen levels and androgenic effects elsewhere in the body.
+This risk would be lessened in combination with an androgen receptor antagonist like bicalutamide.
+However, androgen receptor antagonists also have the potential to block the local effects of the topical androgen.